triceam/Leaflet.Zoomify/README.md

 # HTML Zoomify

-Use this template to export zoomified images an HTML renderer directly from Photoshop.
+Use this template to export zoomified images with an HTML renderer directly from Photoshop.
 Detailed instructions and samples available at: http://www.tricedesigns.com/2013/10/17/photoshop-zoomify-in-html-powered-by-leaflet/

 Just add the following files to the "Presets/Zoomify" directory inside of your Photoshop installation, and then restart Photoshop.
 On OS X, with the default configuration, these files should be located in /Applications/Adobe Photoshop CC/Presets/Zoomify